 You could find a relatively nice place at an even cheaper price if you share the flat with a flat mate.
 The cost will depend on the location and size of the house or apartment.

-If you are looking for a flat mate then stay active and post of the Budapest Flatshare Facebook page.
+If you are looking for a flat mate then stay active and post of the Room in Budapest Facebook page.
 Roommates Budapest is another great place to find a roommate in Budapest and see if they will be the best fit for you.

 Looking for cheap accommodation in Budapest isn’t easy and can be time consuming.
-Fortunately the times of browsing innumerable adverts, making hundreds of phone calls and visiting dozen of houses belong to the past: with Uniplaces now you can look for your room comfortably sitting at home.
+With Uniplaces now you can look for your room comfortably sitting at home.
 You can pick a room in a shared home with other expats, a studio flat if you want more privacy, or you can team up with other friends and rent an entire apartment just for yourselves.